DaanDeMeyer/reproc/README.md

 cd build
 cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/usr/local
       -DREPROC_INSTALL=ON ..
-cmake --build . --target install # Might need root for this
+# Might need root for this depending on install location
+cmake --build . --target install
 ```

 After installing reproc you can use `find_package` in the root CMakeLists.txt